davyf22l001-tech/F22-MENU/README.md

 ToggleButton.MouseButton1Click:Connect(function()
     MainFrame.Visible = not MainFrame.Visible
     if not TOGGLE_ICON_ASSET then
-        ToggleButton.Text = ""
+        -- keep the button text hidden and update the centered label only ToggleButton.Text = ""
         if centerLabel then
             centerLabel.Text = MainFrame.Visible and "FECHAR" or (TOGGLE_LABEL_TEXT or "ABRIR")